Executive Director: BJ Cummings

 BJ has over 25 years of experience leading environmental nonprofit organizations.
 She served as the region’s Puget Soundkeeper – an advocate for clean water and citizen empowerment under the umbrella of Robert F. Kennedy’s Waterkeeper Alliance – in the 1990s, and was the founding director of the Duwamish River Cleanup Coalition, bringing environmental justice and health equity issues impacting south Seattle communities to national attention.
 Prior to settling in Seattle, she studied international development issues and holds an MA in Environmental Geography from UCLA.
 BJ is the author of “Dam the Rivers, Damn the People: Development and Resistance in Amazonian Brazil” and producer of Outside Television’s “Ecosanctuary Belize.”
 She is currently researching and blogging about the environmental and social history of the Duwamish River Watershed.

-Communications Intern: Position currently open – apply @ [email protected]
+Communications Intern: currently accepting applications for summer – apply @ [email protected]

 BOARD OF DIRECTORS